 The Oldhall ERF is being built by EPC (engineering, procurement and construction) contractor, STC Power Srl, a leader in the delivery of traditional and renewables-fuelled power plants worldwide.

-Construction work will start in May 2022, and the plant is expected to be operational in 2025.
+Construction work started in May 2022, and the plant is expected to be operational in 2025.
 Once the Oldhall ERF is built, STC Power Srl will operate and maintain the facility.

 It is anticipated that the peak workforce during the construction phase will be up to 200 and, for the operational phase, around 28 new permanent local jobs will be created.
 More information on potential jobs, recruitment events and how to submit a CV can be found on our jobs page.